To help you plan your travels, find out the answers to commonly asked questions when travelling to Auckland and New Zealand.

 There’s also more than 300 daily flights to 20 cities around the country, making it easy for visitors travelling within New Zealand.

-Do I need a passport or visa to visit New Zealand?
+Do I need a passport or visa

 All visitors to New Zealand must carry a passport that is valid for at least three months from the date when you intend to leave the country.
 Currently travellers from more than 50 countries do not require a visitor’s visa for stays of less than three months.
 For longer stays a visitor’s visa may be required.